Rahaf Mohammed: Reaction

-Mohammed's family released a statement disowning her: "We are the family of [Rahaf] Mohammed al-Qunun in Saudi Arabia.
+Rahaf's family released a statement disowning her: "We are the family of [Rahaf] Mohammed al-Qunun in Saudi Arabia.
 We disavow the so-called 'Rahaf al-Qunun' the mentally unstable daughter who has displayed insulting and disgraceful behavior."
-After learning about her family disavowing her, she decided to drop al-Qunun from her name and to be known as "Rahaf Mohammed."
+After learning about her family disavowing her, she decided to drop al-Qunun from her name and to be known as "Rahaf Mohammed".
 Abdul-Ilah al-Shuaibi, Saudi Arabia's chargé d'affaires in Bangkok, was quoted as saying, in a meeting with the Thai immigration office: "When [Rahaf] first arrived in Thailand, she opened a new [Twitter account] and the followers reached about 45,000 within one day...
 I wish you had taken her phone, it would have been better than [taking] her passport."

 Mohammed's case has been compared to those of Dina Ali Lasloom and Hakeem al-Araibi.
 Stephen Kalin, writing for Reuters, described Mohammed's case as triggering a new phase in the Saudi anti male-guardianship campaign.

-Reaction in Saudi Arabia

 After she was resettled in Canada, the Canadian government was accused by Saudi media of "an attempt at stirring up civil strife by inciting the Kingdom’s teenage girls to abandon social mores" in Okaz.

-Personal life
+Some voices in the Arabic language media criticized the amount of coverage given to the case for various reasons, including the view that it gave excessive public attention to a family dispute, that the coverage would generate an excessively negative image of the condition of women in Saudi Arabia, and that it could encourage others to manipulate asylum policies.

+Publications

-In 2022, she released her first book, titled Rebel: My Escape From Saudi Arabia to Freedom.
+In 2022, she released a memoir, titled Rebel: My Escape From Saudi Arabia to Freedom.
+The memoir was received positively by The Guardian.